Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 “Innovators pursue new technology products aggressively.
 They sometimes seek them out even before a formal marketing program has been launched.
 This is because technology is a central interest in their life, regardless of what function it is performing.”

-Similarly for nonprofits, Innovators will seek you out, so you need to be easy to find.
-These are often foundations and major donors specifically looking to fund novel approaches to solve large societal challenges.
-Though there will always be fewer Innovators, their endorsement can provide important reassurance for others.
-They need to see how your unique approach effectively solves these challenges and they’ll gladly help refine you learn and grow.
+Similarly, for nonprofits, Innovators will seek you out.
+So you need to be easy to find.
+These are often foundations and major donors specifically looking to fund novel approaches to solving systemic challenges.
+Though there will always be fewer Innovators, their endorsement can provide important reassurance for other funders that want to see how your unique approach effectively solves these challenges.
+In many cases, they’ll gladly provide more than just monetary support.

 To engage the Innovator: